64robots/laravel-email-marketing/README.md

 # A Laravel package to manage your email lists, tags and subscribers for a variety of marketing tools

-This [Laravel](https://www.laravel.com) package lets you:
-- View your lists and subscribers from a variety of email tools

 ## Features
+- View all lists and list subscribers
+- View all subscribers

 Planned features:
 - Create and edit lists